 The nationwide shortage of truck drivers is no secret.
 Employers across the industry are searching for new ways and innovative ideas to attract and retain drivers.
-At Truck Driver Retention by Strategic Programs, Inc. we work to help you understand what keeps drivers engaged and share ideas to achieve these goals.
+At Truck Driver Retention by People Element we work to help you understand what keeps drivers engaged and share ideas to achieve these goals.
 To understand drivers, it helps to understand the industry which is why we assembled these great truck driver retention statistics.

 Turnover and Driver Shortage

 According to the American Trucking Associations, turnover is still above 90% and rising (up 1% in the first quarter of 2014).
 This high turnover rate has stayed above 90% for more than nine consecutive quarters, leaving up to 35,000 unfilled jobs with for-hire carriers.
 Updated statistics as of April 2015 indicate the driver shortage could be as high as 40,000, with a 95% turnover rate for small truckload carriers and a 96% rate for large truckload carriers.
 Labor statistics across the United States indicate a nationwide quit rate at around 2 % (as of January 2015), which means trucking is in a unique situation as employers.